Facebook Pixel Tracking

 WI Median Salary for Recent Graduates: $66,600

-Diagnostic Medical Sonographers, more commonly referred to as ultrasound technicians, work with specialized equipment that uses soundwaves to produce internal anatomical images of the human bodyTheir work helps to support medical professionals in making accurate diagnoses.
+Diagnostic Medical Sonographers, more commonly referred to as ultrasound technologists, work with specialized equipment that uses soundwaves to produce internal anatomical images of the human bodyTheir work helps to support medical professionals in making accurate diagnoses.

 What You’ll Learn